jdcarroll/honestNetworking/README.md

 Honest Networking requires node version 5.1.1 or higher to successfull do packet anyalis as it relies on [Pcap2](https://github.com/andygreenegrass/node-pcap)

+Honest Networking also requires MongoDB so make sure you install that instructions found [here](https://docs.mongodb.com/v3.2/installation/)

 ## Install Honest Networking